Arm bikes are one of those things you never knew you needed. A few years ago you were lucky if you saw one outside of a rehab center.

 This is the one I have at home and I have to say, I could not be happier about it.
 As you probably figured out.
 This is not just an arm bike.
 It can be used as a regular bike as well, the best of both worlds.

 Thanks to its really small and compact form factor of only fifteen inches, it is very easy to move around and can be used practically anywhere.

 Simple & Easy Dual Use Arm & Leg Bike

 Want to use it as a regular bike?
-Place it on the floor.
+Place it on the floor just like a mini exercise bike.
 Want to use it as an arm bike?
 Just place it on top of a table or counter and you’re all set.
 Just make sure to wipe off any dirt from the handles before switching from bike to arm bike mode.

 Thanks to its sturdy steel base and wide supports, it will remain stable on any surface you place it on, even when you are pedaling away at full speed!

 However, don't be tricked into thinking that because this Arm Bike is small it doesn't pack a punch!

 Thanks to its patented magnetic resistance technology, The MagneTrainer Mini arm bike offers a setting for every type of workout!

 Another great thing about their magnetic system is that it is completely quiet!
 There are no gears grinding against each other, so you can use this without annoying your partner or even during phone calls.